 How is it even possible to describe the people, the connections, and the atmosphere that sum up this week..
 I could try, but it would be as hard as remembering the names of all the amazingly fantastic people we’ve met.
 It started with a hundred bangs.
 Thor was angry and he made the sky cry for us.
 Our garden got some real rain and the ship a much needed wash.

-As per usual on monday afternoons – we went shopping.
-But since the local sherriffs are looking for the pirates we decided to sluise our way to civivalsation.
+As per usual on Monday afternoons – we went shopping.
+But since the local sheriffs are looking for the pirates we decided to sluice our way to civilization.
 Free again, the guy running the place has a huge heart for Harry and was probably a pirate in previous lives.
 We went shopping.
 Got 20 cases and hoped it would last.
 It didn’t.

-“Arrrh”, you might think, and so did we when we before we knew it had 30 people visiting the secret pitate bay friday night.
-Some were people found on illegal bird sanctuaries, some had been doing bussiness with us for days.
-Some had just heard the rumour of the lake and some just happened to be in the area.
+“Arrrh”, you might think, and so did we when we before we knew it had 30 people visiting the secret pirate bay Friday night.
+Some were people found on illegal bird sanctuaries, some had been doing business with us for days.
+Some had just heard the rumor of the lake and some just happened to be in the area.
 The setup was awesome – and totally paid off.
 Not much is needed to say, except as this text is being written I’m the only one still awake in our camp.
-It’s eight o’ clock on saturday night.
+It’s eight o’ clock on Saturday night.

-Note that Scamtrack has prohibited all use of fires, gas stoves and sigarettes.
+Note that Scamtrack has prohibited all use of fires, gas stoves and cigarettes.
 Two groups was sent home this week.
-Why they treat grown up people like a kindergarden is a question still to be answered, but you can’t really blame them.
-There is a lot of canoists out there that have never even been close to nature, and with all love and respect: Take care, be safe, and don’t fuck up.
+Why they treat grown up people like a kindergarten is a question still to be answered, but you can’t really blame them.
+There is a lot of canoeists out there that have never even been close to nature, and with all love and respect: Take care, be safe, and don’t fuck up.